-Project Title Program RMS/CAD System for Law Enforcement Program ımber Initiating Department Police Asset Category Asset Number Priority Score Project Description The Annapolis Police Department relie Records Management System and Com - to acquire, record, synthesize, analyze report thousands of pieces of law enfor- systems are used by sworn officers and of the Department.
-The present RMS a acquired separately and have been main licensing and maintenance arrangement been updated by appending new hardw products became relevant, available, an updates further required the purchase o and the attention of a dedicated project launch, and monitor changes.
+Project Title RMS/CAD System for Law Enforcement Project No ımber Initiating Department Police Asset Category Asset Number Priority Score Project Description The Annapolis Police Department relies Records Management System and Com - to acquire, record, synthesize, analyze report thousands of pieces of law enforce systems are used by sworn officers and of the Department.
+The present RMS at acquired separately and have been main licensing and maintenance arrangement been updated by appending new hardwa products became relevant, available, and updates further required the purchase of and the attention of a dedicated project launch, and monitor changes.
 This piece longer viable or cost effective.
 Capital sought so that APD can purchase a sing integrates RMS and CAD and comes co law enforcement products as part of the puter Aided Dispatch e, archive, retrieve, and cement data.
-The civilians in every unit and CAD systems were ntained under separate ts.
-Each system has are and software as ad affordable.
-Such f integration software manager to install, cemeal approach is no Project funds are gle new system that complete with multiple Regulatory or Legal Mandates Crime reporting is mandated by State a requirements.
-System must be able to s and disseminate data Operational Necessity System is used daily by all members of the department in every function.
-The City's system must be compatible with Anne Arundel County Police Department and Detention System and current system will not be compatible after 2020 if system is not upgraded.
-Prior Funding Non-City sources of funding FY2019 Budget commitment allows proj Planning and Implementation ect stage: Project Years FY2019 - FY Total Project Budget'2023\$850,000
+The civilians in every unit nd CAD systems were tained under separate s.
+Each system has are and software as d affordable.
+Such F integration software manager to install, emeal approach is no Project funds are le new system that omplete with multiple Regulatory or Legal Mandates Crime reporting is mandated by State an requirements.
+System must be able to s and disseminate data Prior Funding Operational NecessitySystem is used daily by all members of the department inevery function.
+The City's system must be compatible withAnne Arundel County Police Department and DetentionSystem and current system will not be compatible after2020 if system is not upgraded.Non-City sources of funding FY2019 Budget commitment allows proje Planning and Implementation ect stage: Project Years FY2019 - FY

-RMS/CAD System for Law Enforcement Prior Approved Appropriations FY2019 request FY2020 program FY2021 program FY2022 program FY2023 program FY2024 program Total project cost Total project cost - prior year Increase (Decrease) in Total Project Cost Bonds - 250,000 250,000 - 250,000 Pay-go - 150,000 150,000 150,000 150,000 600,000 - 600,000 Grants - - - - Other - - - - - 250,000 150,000 150,000 150,000 150,000 - 850,000 - 850,000
+RMS/CAD System for Law Enforcement Prior Approved Appropriations FY2019 request FY2020 program FY2021 program FY2022 program FY2023 program FY2024 program Total project cost Total project cost - prior year Increase (Decrease) in Total Project Cost

-Project Title Project Number Initiating Department
+Bonds - - - -

+Pay-go - - - -

+Grants - - - -

+Other - Capital Lease - 850,000 850,000 - 850,000

+- 850,000 - - - - - 850,000 - 850,000

-Visitor and Boater Facilities at the 74051 Harbormaster
+Project Title Visitor and Boater Facilities at the Johnson Harbormaster Building Project Number 74051 Initiating Department Harbormaster

-Johnson Harbormaster Building

 Asset Category Asset Number Priority Score

 Dock 50138 (Johnson Building) 79

 50593 (Welcome Center)